DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

     - Student Finance
     - Financial Support
 ---
-Find out about the cost of training to teach in England, including the amount you'll pay for course tuition fees.
+Find out about the cost of post graduate teacher training courses in England, including the amount you'll pay for courses that have tuition fees.

 ## Postgraduate teacher training course fees